nirzon47/boat/README.md

 - High quality carousels
 - Auto-playing videos to catch attention even in desktop version
 - Interactive footer and menu buttons
+- Made with TailwindCSS
+- Extra touches to give more life to the webpages compared to the original
+- Proper semantic tags used for accessibility

 ### Screenshots